Complete elimination of information leakage in continuous-variable quantum communication channels: Results

+In addition to the direct and purification based estimation of the Holevo information, we also plot the theoretically expected Holevo information in terms of the signal modulation in the prepare-and-measure scheme, by numerically evaluating Holevo information of the derived covariance matrix with the experimentally established channel parameters.

-The Holevo information is plotted for various modulations and transmissions in Figure \ref{fig:HolevoPlot}.
-Complete elimination of the Holevo information for any of the realized transmissions is clearly visible at the previously established condition, namely for $V_{X_A}=-3$ dB given a 3 dB squeezed state such that $V_{X_A}+V_{X_R}=1$.
+Complete elimination of the Holevo information for any of the realized transmittances is clearly visible at the previously established condition, namely for $V_\text{sig} = 0.5 \text{ SNU} = -3$ dB given a $V_\text{sqz} = 0.5 \text{ SNU} = -3$ dB squeezed state such that $V_\text{sig}+V_\text{sqz} = 1 \text{ SNU}$, regardless of the method used for the estimation.
+The direct estimation approach tends to underestimate the Holevo information, while the purification based approach closely follows the theoretical prediction of the entanglement-based scheme described previously.
+We provide further details on the three approaches in the Supplementary Information~\cite{SI}.